CMakePP/CMaize/docs/source/apis/unit_testing/cpp_dummy_cxx_library.rst

 .. function:: _cpp_dummy_cxx_library(<prefix>)

+    Creates the C++ source and header file for a simple test library

     This function will create a header file ``XXX.hpp`` which declares a single function ``int XXX_fxn()`` and a source file ``XXX.cpp``, which defines the